Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 This class will create a Piece that contains a character, and is assigned a points value.

 >ScrabbleController.java
 This class will react to alerts from the views by playing pieces on a board, checking for valid words, calculating the score, skip a player's turn, and swapping a player's hand.
 This controller then updates the ScrabbleGame.

 >ScrabbleFrame.java
 This class will create a JFrame that contains the BoardPanel, GameButtonPanel, HandPanel, and InfoPanel.

 >ScrabbleGame.java
-This class will create a game model of Scrabble.
+This class will handle the implementation of a game model of Scrabble.

 >ScrabbleGameTest.java
 This class will use JUnit to test various piece placements and internal methods.

 >ScrabbleView.java
-This interface contains an update method.
+This interface contains an update method, it handles Scrabble game's data presentation and user interaction.

 >SelectionData.java
 This class will parses JButtons to x-coordinate, y-coordinate, and Piece.

->
 Credits:
 --------
 Jalal Mourad